Clarkson Regulations 2016-2017

 JamesThese are the University regulations and official policy statements for undergraduate and graduate students at Clarkson University.
 Students, for their own benefit, should be familiar with this material and also with the academic standards and curriculum information given in the Clarkson catalog.
 Certain portions of the Clarkson Regulations are applicable to faculty, administration and staff, as well as visitors to the University.

-The Office of the Vice President for University Outreach and Student Affairs is responsible for the dissemination of the Clarkson Regulations.
+The Dean of Students Office is responsible for the dissemination of the Clarkson Regulations.
 Clarkson University reserves the right to amend this entire document from time to time as deemed necessary.

-Questions about the regulations or their interpretation may be directed to either of the following individuals:
+Questions about the regulations or their interpretation may be directed to the following individual:

 Educational Resources Center, Suite 1100, Room 1102 Telephone: 315-268-6620 • E-mail: email@example.com

-Information on the processing of grievance and charges relating to the above policies can be obtained from the Office of Affirmative Action, Graham Hall, Clarkson University.
+Information on the procession of grievances and charges relating to the above policies can be obtained from the Human Resources/Affirmative Action Office.

 Clarkson University is making a special effort to identify for employment opportunities and participation in its educational programs a broad spectrum of candidates including women, minorities, and people with disabilities.